-TULSA, Okla. - Ree Drummond and Carrie Underwood are among those to be inducted in the 91st class of the Oklahoma Hall of Fame.
+TULSA, Okla. - Ree Drummond and Carrie Underwood are among those who have been inducted in the 91st class of the Oklahoma Hall of Fame.

 Drummond, known as “The Pioneer Woman,” started off running a successful blog and is a now a television host, author, entrepreneur and more.
 In 2016 she opened The Pioneer Woman Mercantile in Pawhuska.
 The restaurant, retail store and bakery has brought in visitors from around the world.

 Underwood rose to fame after winning the fourth season of "American Idol" in 2005.
 She’s now a seven-time Grammy winner and has sold 64 million albums worldwide.

 Also joining the Oklahoma Hall of Fame are Paul Allen, Mo Anderson, David Rainbolt, Jon R. Stuart and Charlie Christian.